When sending messages via postMessage to an AudioWorklet node within

 |

-Perhaps it would make sense for AudioWorklet
+Perhaps it would make sense for AudioWorklet nodes inside an offline context to always

-calls are finished/handled before calls to
+ensure that all pending postMessage calls are finished/handled before calls to

 Here's the code on github: Link.
 Alternatively, you can just view-source.